AdamBers/books/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This app using ReduxDevTools extension in browser.
+This app is using [ReduxDevTools] extension in browser.
 Dont forget to install it.

 ## Available Scripts